bytedance/Elkeid/README.md

 English | [简体中文](README-zh_CN.md)

-**Elkeid** is an open source solution that can satisfy various workloads such as **hosts, containers and K8s, serverless**, etc. It is derived from the best practices of ByteDance.
+**Elkeid** is an open source solution that can meet the security requirements of various workloads such as **hosts, containers and K8s, and serverless**.
+It is derived from ByteDance's internal best practices.

 With the business development of enterprises, the situation of multi-cloud, cloud-native, and coexistence of multiple workloads has become more and more prominent.
 We hope that there can be a set of solutions that can meet the security requirements under different workloads, so **Elkeid** was born.